arcturo/library/coffeescript/chapters/01_syntax.md

     numbers = [0..9]
     numbers[3..5] = [-3, -4, -5]

-What's neat, is that JavaScript allows you to call `splice()` on strings too, so you can use ranges with string to return a new subset of characters.
+What's neat, is that JavaScript allows you to call `slice()` on strings too, so you can use ranges with string to return a new subset of characters.

 <span class="csscript"></span>